Dragon Quest III: Sales

 It is often mistakenly thought that in 1988 the game's success caused the Japanese government to outlaw further releases of Dragon Quest games on school days.
 In truth, Enix themselves decided to hold off the release of future Dragon Quest games until weekends.
 The North American release of Dragon Quest III did not meet nearly as much success.
 The North American release's poor sales are partly due to the fact that the game was released after the release of 16-bit gaming systems, making it seem archaic to gamers.

 The Super Famicom remake sold 1.4 million units in Japan, with nearly 720,000 units sold in 1996 alone.
 The Game Boy Color version sold a lower 604,000 copies in Japan by the end of 2001, and eventually became the fifth best selling Game Boy Color game in Japan, with 638,551 copies sold.
 Together with the sales of the remakes, Dragon Quest III is the most successful title in the series and one of the best-selling role-playing games in Japan.
 As of November 2010, the Japan mobile phone version was downloaded more than 1,000,000 times.
 Wii Dragon Quest Collection sold 403,953 copies in 2011.
 In December 2024, Square Enix revealed that the Dragon Quest III HD-2D Remake had sold more than 2 million units worldwide.
+And by the time of the franchise's 40th anniversary, the Erdrick Trilogy HD-2D remakes had sold a combined 4 million copies worldwide.